Who Was Crucified Next to Jesus?

 Suffering vs. Repentance

 Suffering is not the same thing as repentance.
-Being punished does not atone the sins of a person; it is only when they take responsibility and make an effort to connect to the righteous side of themselves, that they may truly be forgiven and embraced by the warm love and salvation of God.
+Being punished does not atone for the sins of a person; it is only when they take responsibility and make an effort to connect to the righteous side of themselves, that they may truly be forgiven and embraced by the warm love and salvation of God.
 Jesus will forgive those who accept their "crosses"—those who come to Him to repent and show an interest in making the right moral choices.

 Timeless Lessons